-If you’re been trying to conceive for a while and not getting pregnant, you may be asking yourself, “Am I infertile?”
+If you’ve been trying to conceive for a while and you are still not getting pregnant, you may be asking yourself, “Am I infertile?”
 The word “infertility” can be daunting but we hope to help clarify why infertility isn’t as black and white as you may think and why you are more than the medical condition of infertility.

 Before You Ask, “Am I Infertile?”, Let’s Define Infertility